Mirpur, Azad Kashmir: Transport

 There is no railway station in Mirpur.
 The closest station is in Dina.
 The promise of a rail extension to Mirpur has not been fulfilled.

 Islamabad Airport, which services the Mirpur region, is 130 km away.
 Sialkot International Airport is 110 kilometres away.
 An international airport has been planned.
 The location of the airport has not been determined, but possible locations near Mirpur are Mangla, Jatlan and Bhalwhara.
 In August 2013, the National Assembly and the prime minister approved the airport.
 It was determined that the airport would be constructed in two years after funding.
+The promise of an international airport is yet to be fulfilled, and a group of British MPs have written to the Pakistani PM to bring it to his attention.

 Demographics

 According to the 2017 census, Mirpur had a population of 124,352.
 Mirpur's original population comprises different tribes similar to that of Punjab.
-However, since 1947, Pahari people emigrated from the neighbouring Rajouri and Poonch districts of the Indian administered Jammu and Kashmir.
+However, since 1947, residents from the neighbouring Rajouri and Poonch districts of the Indian administered Jammu and Kashmir have largely settled in the Mirpur city and the surrounding areas.
 The bulk of the Mirpuri diaspora resides in England.

 Hindu and Sikh communities

-Before the Kashmir War in 1947, the Mirpur District had about 75,000 Hindu and Sikhs, who made the majority population of Mirpur city and amounted upto 20 percent of the population of the district.
+Before the Kashmir War in 1947, the Mirpur District had about 75,000 Hindu and Sikhs, who made the majority population of Mirpur city and amounted up to 20 percent of the population of the district.
 A great majority of them lived in the principal towns of Mirpur, Kotli and Bhimber.
 Many Hindu and Sikh refugees from the Potohar region of Northern Punjab had taken refuge in Mirpur town, causing the non-Muslim population to increase by 25,000.
 On 25 November 1947, during the 1947 Jammu massacres tribesmen and Pakistani military members attacked and seized the city.
 Of the minority population, only about 2,500 Hindus or Sikhs escaped to the Jammu and Kashmir along with the State Forces.
 The remainder were marched to Alibeg, where a gurdwara was converted into a prison camp, but the raiders killed 20,000 of the captives along the way and abducted 5,000 women.
 Only about 5,000 made it to Alibeg, but they continued to be killed at a gradual pace by the captors.
 In March 1948, the ICRC rescued 1,600 of the survivors from Alibeg, who were resettled to Jammu and other areas of India.